Thomas Fortune Ryan: Death and legacy

 On November 23, 1928, Thomas Fortune Ryan died, the South's wealthiest native son and the nation's 10th wealthiest man.
 He left a fortune of more than $200 million.
 He was buried on his Oak Ridge estate, as was his second wife, Mary.
 Although a place had been reserved for Ida Barry Ryan in the crypt of Richmond's Sacred Heart Cathedral, she was ultimately interred in the cemetery at St. Andrews-on-Hudson Seminary in Hyde Park, New York (now The Culinary Institute of America).

 Ryan's eldest son John Barry Ryan (1874–1942) became a financier and writer.
-Another son, Alan A. Ryan was bankrupted in 1922 after a spectacular 1920 effort to corner the market in Stutz Motor Co., of which he was President.
+Another son, Alan A. Ryan was bankrupted in 1922 after a spectacular 1920 effort to corner the market in the Stutz Motor Car Company, of which he was President.
 Alan A. Ryan was expelled from his seat on the New York Stock Exchange as a result.
 His grandson Allan A. Ryan Jr. (1903–1981) was a New York State Senator from 1939 to 1942.
 His granddaughter Sally Ryan was a noted art collector.
 A great-granddaughter was Virginia Fortune Ryan Ogilvy, Countess of Airlie (1933–2024), wife of David Ogilvy, 13th Earl of Airlie.
 Grandson Joseph Bondurant Ryan (1906–1950) was the developer of the Mont Tremblant ski resort in Quebec.
 Joseph's son Peter (1940–1962) was the first Canadian to compete in Formula 1 auto racing and the winner of the first Canadian Grand Prix in 1961.
 Grandson Clendenin J. Ryan Jr. (1905–1957) was an American businessman best known as the publisher and owner of The American Mercury magazine.